Noah-KS/Counter-JS/README.md

 - **Description**: A sign-up form with checks in place and responsive color change feedback.
 Also has a progress bar based on the number of inputs completed.

 ### ⚡ 7 & 8.
 COVID Statistics Database
 - **Description**: An interactive database using AJAX to aggregate real-time COVID-19 statistics from a global COVID-19 API.
 Includes every country's population, active cases, total confirmed cases, deaths, and mortality rate.
+Contains searching and sorting functionality.

 ### 🔴 9 & 10.
 Menu Ordering Website